 I also have a risk probability feature built in.

-This way you can decide beforehand what kind of win-rate you want to shoot for.
+This way you can decide beforehand what kind of win rate you want to shoot for.

-I’ll give you the settings I use ’sthat’s helped me hit that 75% win rate that I consider to be the sweet spot for maximizing gains and minimizing risk.
+I’ll give you the settings that have helped me hit that 75% win rate, which I consider to be the sweet spot for maximizing gains and minimizing risk.

 In the report, I’ll also show you my #1 pro technique for increasing your win rate.